 Healing and Hope Virtual Group – 1st Thursday of each month – 7:00-8:30 p.m. – This education/discussion-based group is for any adults who are grieving the death of a loved one and prefer an online group to in-person meetings.
 In order to expand our reach geographically, since we know that many grievers need support but cannot attend groups in Shippensburg, this is our newest group option.
 Please email [email protected] and request to be added to the group email list so that we can send you the Zoom meeting link/password prior to each meeting.

 GriefKnits Support Group -2nd Thursday of each month – 7:00-8:30 p.m. – Knitting has shown positive mental health benefits for grievers.
 Come and meet others who are grieving the death of a loved one and learn to knit too!
 If you’re a griever who already knows how to knit/crochet, bring your current project with you or bring another craft project!
 Not crafty?
 That’s okay too.
 You are welcome to gather with us for conversation and fellowship.
 All materials are provided by the Drew Michael Taylor Foundation.

 Bereaved Parents Support Group – 4th Thursday- 7:00 – 8:30 p.m. for parents/guardians who are grieving the death of a child of any age -infant through adult.

-Contact the Drew Michael Taylor Foundation at 532-8922 or email@example.com for more information.
-Pre-registration for all groups is appreciated so that our facilitators know how many people to expect and can contact you if the group is cancelled due to weather or any other reason.
+*Contact the Drew Michael Taylor Foundation at 532-8922 or [email protected] for more information.
+Pre-registration for all groups is requested so that our facilitators know how many people to expect and can contact you if the group is cancelled due to weather or any other reason.